markcoatsworth/gwdata_plugin/README.md

 To use this plugin, simply drop the `gwdata_plugin.py` file in the same directory as your HTCondor job submission files.

-Your `transfer_input_files` line should be a URL with the `gwdata://` prefix and the following format:
+Your `transfer_input_files` line should include a URL with the `gwdata://` prefix and the following format:

     gwdata://<gwdatafind-server-host>?observatory=<...>&type=<...>&s=<###>&e=<###>